In this article

 It’s always worth at least asking for a rent-free period.
 Although it may sound too good to be true, you’ll be surprised at just how many landlords will agree to this.

-The main reason a landlord will provide a rent-free period is as an incentive to attract commercial tenants.
-Furthermore, some landlords will offer a rent-free period to cover any repair or alteration costs that you as the tenant would otherwise need to pay.
+The main reason a landlord will provide a rent-free period is to attract commercial tenants.
+Some landlords will offer a rent-free period to cover any repair or alteration costs that you as the tenant would otherwise need to pay.

 2. Consider the duration of the term.

-The duration of the term is the length of time you will agree to occupy the property.
-Our solicitors strongly advise that you take time to consider how the current commercial lease term reflects your business’ future expansion plans.
+The duration of the term is the length of time you agree to occupy the property.
+We strongly advise that you take time to consider how the current commercial lease term reflects your business’ future expansion plans.

 There are pros and cons to both short-term and long-term leases.
 For example, if your business is just starting, you might consider a shorter-term lease because it offers your business the flexibility to move and expand.
-Whereas, if you are a large company that has a large workforce and wants long term security from the premises, then a long-term lease is a better option.
-But bear in mind that the shorter the term, the less flexibility you’re likely to have within the lease.
+Whereas, if you are a large company with a large workforce that wants long-term security from the premises, then a long-term lease is a better option.
+Bear in mind that the shorter the term, the less flexibility you’re likely to have within the lease.

 Talk to us now.
 Save costs further down the line.